Sunday Bookends March 29: Book buying ban officially broken (whoops!), Agatha Christie reads, and the need for something light in reading this week.

 WTJR will be highlighting a different blogger each week this year!
 We invite you to stop by their blog, take a look around and say hello!

-This week we are spotlighting: Jennifer Lambert
+This week we are spotlighting: huisvlijt

 Thank you so much for joining us for our link-up!